 The key battle of the first half was contested between the two Scottish forwards and the two French man-markers: Ally McCoist vs Franck Silvestre and Mo Johnston vs Luc Sonor.

-Roxburgh's tactical instruction here was to bypass the midfield area and play direct balls in the direction of McCoist and Johnston.
-Scotland would otherwise likely have found it difficult to make transitions from midfield to attack.
-The central midfield was congested (with France having a surplus player) and Steve Nicol probably their only hope in the wide positions.
+Roxburgh's tactical instruction here was to bypass the midfield area and play direct balls forward in the direction of McCoist and Johnston.
+Scotland would otherwise likely have found it difficult to make transitions from midfield to attack; the central midfield was congested (with France having a surplus player) and Steve Nicol probably their only realistic hope in the wide positions.